robertshen1202/sql2mongodb/README.md

 # Web SQL Editor

-This is a demo project for a web-based sql editor for MongoDB
+This is a demo project for a web-based sql editor for MongoDB.
+The APP can perform basic SQL parsing into MongoDB instructure.
+The follow sql keywords are supported:
+1. SELECT
+2. FROM
+3. JOIN
+4. WHERE
+5. INSERT
+6. DROP

 Developed using Node.js v18.20.2 with Next.js MongoDB Example on Ubuntu 22.04.4 LTS